bluxmit/alnoda-workspaces/workspaces/mkdocs-magicspace/README.md

 # MkDocs-MagicSpace

+*Good documentation is great!
+Bad documentation is better than nothing.*

-MkDocs-MagicSpace is an all-in-one tool, carefully crafted to develop, build and serve awesome static websites, for the purpose of documentation, tutorials, and training.
+MkDocs-MagicSpace is an all-in-one tool, carefully crafted to make the development of gorgeous documentation websites as easy as possible.

+Try it out:

 ```
 docker run --name space-1 -d -p 8020-8035:8020-8035 alnoda/mkdocs-magicspace